steadylearner/docker-examples/hash/README.md

 {"payload":[{"id":"expensive","price_in_cents":1000,"title":"product","description":"expensive","discount":{"pct":"0.01","value_in_cents":10}},{"id":"cheap","price_in_cents":800,"title":"another product","description":"cheap","discount":{"pct":"0.01","value_in_cents":8}},{"id":"no-discount","price_in_cents":1000000,"title":"expensive product without","description":"discount","discount":{"pct":"0","value_in_cents":0}}]}
 ```

-2. With header but not birtdhay
+2. With header but it is not birthday of the user

 ```console
 $curl -H "x-user-id: steadylearner" 34.229.244.47/product